 Notes: The table shows the results of specification 1.
 The dependent variable is the change in log of prices.
 The exchange rate is the change in logs of the exchange rate, measured as US dollars over one unit of local currency (1 for the US).
 Tradable is a dummy equal to 1 for tradable goods.
-Clusters are at the product-country level and at the time level. p<0.01, p<0.05, p<0.1
+Clusters are at the product-country level and at the time level. \\\ p < 0.01, \\ p < 0.05, \ p < 0.1

-We can see that the pass-through is not complete, which indicates a gain in competitiveness.
-For example, after a 1 percent depreciation of the British pound, prices in the UK are around 0.5 percent more expensive in pounds, meaning that those prices, when converted to US dollars, are 0.5 percent cheaper for American consumers.
+We can see that the pass-through is not complete.
+After a 1 percent depreciation of the British pound, prices in the UK are around 0.5 percent more expensive in pounds, meaning that those prices, when converted to US dollars, are 0.5 percent cheaper for American consumers.
 This effect is consistent over all the specifications.
 Consistent with Burstein, Eichenbaum, and Rebelo (2005), we find higher pass-through for tradable goods as shown in column (4).
-This means that even within the country, the effect shows that there are gains in competitiveness in tradable goods.
 The average coefficient is in line with those found in Goldberg and Knetter (1997) and Burstein and Gopinath (2014).
 For tradable goods the coefficient is close to 0.8.
-This is a high pass-through, but close to and relatively smaller than the one found by Gopinath, Itskhoki, and Rigobon (2010) for non dollar invoiced goods and Auer, Burstein, and Lein (2021) for euro invoiced goods.
+This is a high pass-through, but close to and relatively smaller than the one found by Gopinath, Itskhoki, and Rigobon (2010) for non-dollar invoiced goods and Auer, Burstein, and Lein (2021) for euro-invoiced goods.

 In addition to this result, we explore what happened during two important events during the Great Depression.
-The first event occured in September 1931, when the UK left the gold standard, producing an appreciation of the US dollar of more than 25 percent relative to the British pound between September and December 1931, as shown in
+The first event occurred in September 1931, when the UK left the gold standard, producing an appreciation of the US dollar of more than 25 percent relative to the British pound between September and December 1931, as shown in Figure 1.

-Figure 1.
 This shock is relatively exogenous from the US point of view.
 There is no evidence of changes in price expectations during that time (Binder (2016)).
 So, it is likely that the policy conducted in the UK was not related to prices in the US.
 This consideration will be more important when we discuss the results in terms of economic activity.

 The second event occurred in April 1933, when the US left the gold standard.
-In this exercise, we only use product prices between two countries and their bilateral exchange rate.
+In this exercise, we only use product prices between a pair of countries and their bilateral exchange rate.
 We evaluate the effect of these events through the time series, exploring the cross-sectional differences in prices in each period of time.
 We perform this exercise between the US and the UK.
 For comparison, we also perform this exercise between the US and Germany.
 The bilateral exchange rate between the US and Germany did not change in 1931, so we should not see an effect that year.
 In 1933, the US dollar also depreciated relative to the German mark, so we expect to see an effect around that event of US prices relative to both British and German prices.
 We run the following regression:

-$$Prices{c,j,t} = \beta^t \times US_c \times \gamma_t + \gamma{j,c} + \varepsilon{c,j,t}, \tag{2}$$ where US_c is a dummy equal to 1 if the country is the US and γ_t is a time dummy.
+$$Prices{c,j,t} = \beta^{t} \times US{c} \times \gamma{t} + \gamma{j,c} + \varepsilon{c,j,t},$$ (2)

+where $US_c$ is a dummy equal to 1 if the country is the US and $\gamma_t$ is a time dummy.
 The rest of the variables are the same as in the previous equation.
-We explore the effect for both events of 1931 and 1933 and show the results for all of the time series to test pre-trends and how persistent these effects are.
+We explore the effect for the events of both 1931 and 1933 and show the results for all of the time series to test pre-trends and how persistent these effects are.
 Figure 3 shows the results.